 Threats and Targets

 In the meantime, the threats are hitting each and every one of their targets.
-Earlier this week, the group Izz ad-Din al-Qassam Cyber Fighters said it intended to penetrate both Regions Financial and Capital One.
+Earlier this week, the group Izz ad-Din al-Qassam Cyber Fighters said it intended to penetrate both Regions Financial and Bank.
 Those threats hit their targets and both banks reported the attacks, which resulted in outages for millions of bank customers.
 Those customers found the ability to check their balances, pay their bills and request new debit and credit cards impossible at different times throughout the day.
-On Wednesday, Capital One reiterated to its customers that its sister companies, including HSBC and ING Direct were not hit and that HSBC credit card customers, as well as Capital One credit card customers, should experience no problems.
+On Wednesday, Bank reiterated to its customers that its sister companies were not hit and that Bank credit card customers should experience no problems.
 The latest bank, Regions Financial, was hit on Thursday, making it the third major bank in the U.S. to be hit this week.
 And, like the rest of the attacks, the efforts were spot on – just as promised.

 All of the banks, on whatever days they were hit, all posted similar messages and apologies to their customers.
 All of the banks also assured their customers they were working to overcome the attacks.
 A Regions customer in Pensacola told us,